 Suprit Gupta | firstname.lastname@example.org

 Suprit is originally from India where he received his Master’s degree in Biotechnology from Madurai Kamaraj University.
 He received his Ph.D. in Biochemistry from University of Nebraska Medical Center, Omaha in May 2017 working with Dr. Maneesh Jain on the role of Endothelin in Pancreatic Cancer (PC) tumor microenvironment (TME) with an overarching goal to improve the delivery and efficacy of current therapeutic modalities in PC.
-In the Perera lab, Suprit is interested in identifying the mechanisms that mediate cross-talk between pancreatic cancer cells and the microenvironment that contribute to growth, metastasis and the aggressive nature of this disease.
-In his spare time, Suprit enjoys watching movies, travel, exploring the city and playing cricket.
+In his spare time, Suprit enjoys watching movies, traveling, exploring the city and playing cricket.

 Zeynep Cakir | email@example.com